-Used for over a hundred years, Steel Soap Shakers work.
+Used for over a hundred years, Stainless Steel Soap Shakers work.
 The are gentle on the planet and your wallet.

 - Concerned about the chemicals in your dishwashing liquid?